 Looking at the modern watch world, it may be surprising to learn of the vast watch history originating in Russia.

-Indeed, starting in the 1900s, the Soviets developed robust watch movements and distributed them throughout their military.
-Later on, as the global consumer market grew, so did their exports.
+Indeed, starting in the 1900s, Soviet watches were developed with robust movements and then distributed throughout the military.
+Later on, as the global consumer market grew, so did Soviet watch exports.

 In this guide, we will explore the world of Soviet watchmaking through the following categories: